 One Visit Dental Crowns

-Dr. Tall shows commitment to his mission to help his patients' teeth look good, feel great and last a long time by investing in the latest technology.
+Idaho Falls family dentist, Dr. Michael Tall shows commitment to his mission to help his patients' teeth look good, feel great and last a long time by investing in the latest technology.

 Placing crowns on broken and decayed teeth is typically uncomfortable and time consuming.
 With the new CEREC restoration process, patients can have the crown fitted and placed in one visit!

-The CEREC technology uses a small camera and computer aided design (CAD/CAM) software to make the crown in Dr. Tall’s office.
+The CEREC technology uses a small camera and computer aided design (CAD/CAM) software to make the crown in Dr. Michael Tall’s Idaho Falls dentist office.
 With the aid of the computer, crowns fit with precision, look more like the real tooth and Dr. Tall can leave more of the original tooth in place.

 Patients are happier with the CEREC crowns because they feel more like the original tooth and there are no ugly dark lines by the gum line that is common with the old method of crown placement.
 Take a peek at the before and after photos.

 Without a doubt, the CEREC crown process is a major advance in dentistry.
-Dr. Tall is one of the only dentists in the region offering this service and the first to invest in the updated CEREC equipment.
+Dr. Tall is one of the only Idaho Falls dentists offering this service and the first to invest in the updated CEREC equipment.

 Advantages of CEREC Crowns